Elizabeth Walker (artist)

 Elizabeth Walker (1800–1876) was a British engraver and portrait-painter.

-She was born Elizabeth Reynolds in London, daughter of engraver Samuel William Reynolds.
+Life

+She was born Elizabeth Reynolds in Westminster on 14 July 1800.
+She was the second child, of six, born to pattern maker Jane Reynolds (born Cowing) and engraver Samuel William Reynolds.
+The family had debts which they were rescued from by Samuel Whitbread who was a Whig politician.
+He paid the debts and employed her father as Southill Park's landscape gardener and his artistic adviser.
+The family moved back to Soho in London in 1814.

 In 1829, she married Scottish engraver William Walker (1791–1867).
 She studied engraving under Thomas Goff Lupton, but after a while, decided to devote herself to miniatures (studying under George Clint) rather than engraving.
-She exhibited at the Royal Academy 1818–50, was appointed miniature painter to William IV in 1830, and executed portraits of five Prime Ministers.
+She exhibited at the Royal Academy 1818–50, was appointed miniature painter to William IV in 1830, and executed portraits of five prime ministers.
 Walker died in London on 9 November 1876.